arush0077/devops-learning/README.md

 - Containerization of simple vite react app
 - Containerization of simple web dev project called currency-converter [Used multi-stage deploy]
 - Containerization of notes-app created in django and used nginx reverse proxy in it.
+- Containerization of startup vite project with docker compose.

 ### 🧪 Exercises